jmblog/icloud-photo-backup-flickr/README.md

 ### Launching a deamon

-First, Prepare a plist file with this script.
+First, prepare a plist file with this script.

 	$ node create-plist.js